rism-digital/rism.info/publications/rism-lectures/cappella-sistina.en.md

 # First RISM Lecture: The Fondo Cappella Sistina in RISM

+_January 28, 2021_
 The first RISM Lecture was dedicated to the unique collection of choirbooks preserved in the Biblioteca Apostolica Vaticana.
-January 28, 2021

 [Announcement](/events/2021/01/11/first-rism-lecture-fondo-cappella-sistina.html) | [View on YouTube](https://youtu.be/ATlxoNG6Sdg){:blank}

 Speakers:
 - Welcome: Klaus Pietschmann (President, RISM)
 - Claudia Montuschi (Director, Manuscript Department of the Biblioteca Apostolica Vaticana)